 Q: What’s the economic climate like in Riyadh, is there plenty of work?

 A: This is difficult for me to judge, as I am not employed here and have not tried looking for a job here.
-Certainly in the past, I think Saudi was known as a place where one could find good employment as a health professional with very good salary (tax-free) and fringe benefits (e.g. round-trip ticket home, accommodation).
+Certainly in the past, I think Saudi was known as a place where one could find good employment as a health professional with a very good salary (tax-free) and fringe benefits (e.g. round-trip ticket home, accommodation).
 I am not sure if it is still the same, but I wouldn’t be surprised if it was.
-There are certainly a lot of expats here for work and you definitely encounter more expats than Saudis in everyday, non-governmental businesses and workplaces.
+There are certainly a lot of expats here for work, and you definitely encounter more expats than Saudis in everyday, non-governmental businesses and workplaces.